korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 Inside the method, we create a new instance of an ArrayList, with the Integer wrapper class as its type, in < >.
 We can't put just the int type in there (no <int>), sp this is a good place for auto boxing.
-We use a for loop, to iterate over the values we got passed to the method, in the varargs argument, and add these primitives to our ArrayList.
+We use a for loop to iterate over the values we got passed to the method, in the varargs argument, and add these primitives to our ArrayList.
 Now the _add_ method on an ArrayList is declared with an Integer wrapper parameter type, not a primitive type, so we're really showing many kinds of auto boxing here.